Landlord - Tenant Disputes

 The Attorney General's role in "Landlord-Tenant" disputes is limited.
 We are not authorized by law to provide legal advice or private legal services to individual citizens.
 We can, however, offer you general information which may help you to help yourself.

-If your complaint relates to health or safety of tenants, contact your local health department or building department.
-The name, address and telephone number will also be found in your local telephone book under city or county government.
+- If your complaint relates to health or safety of tenants, contact your local health department or building and code enforcement department.
+The name, address and telephone number will be found in your local telephone book under city or county government.
 You can also enter your city or county name and “code enforcement” in an internet search engine.